StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/the-parable-of-the-talents-and-the-parable-of-the-minas.md

 {{% sidenote %}}

-### Tangential aside: On Bible versions that translate 'talent' with some actual dollar amount
+### Tangential aside: On Bible versions that translate 'talent' with some actual dollar amount {#tangential-aside-on-bible-versions-that-translate-talent-with-some-actual-dollar-amount}

 {{< subjects >}}
 <a href="/subject-index/#translation-is-always-an-imperfect-process">Translation > Is always an imperfect process</a>